gungunbansal1715/gungunbansal1715/README.md

 ### 🔭 Current Projects

-* **Student Information Management System:**
+* **Student Management System:**
     * *Description:* A Python-based application designed to store, retrieve, and manage student records efficiently.
     * *Focus:* Implementing Object-Oriented Programming (OOP) pillars, File Handling, and Error Management.
     * *Goal:* Using this as a live teaching tool to demonstrate the Software Development Lifecycle (SDLC).

-* **Revenue Analysis (Adidas vs. Nike):**
-    * *Description:* A data analysis project comparing two retail giants to identify revenue drivers using Python libraries.

 ---

 ### 🚀 Teaching Philosophy

-I believe in **"Learning by Building."** whether it is analyzing unicorn startups or building management software, I ensure my students understand the *why* behind the code.
-I am constantly exploring new ways to integrate software development into academic curriculums.
+I believe in **"Learning by Building."**
+By working on practical projects and real datasets, I aim to understand not just how things work, but why they work.
+I am continuously upgrading my skills in Data Science, Machine Learning, and visualization tools to become a competent data professional.

 ---